Notary Learning Center

 Renewing Notary Packages do not come with a notary journal

-Please visit The Notary's Store you will be entering the Oregon section for your official surety bond and other notary supplies.
-We offer both a New Notary Supply Package and a Renewing Notary Supply Package which include your required Oregon Notary Seal/Stamp and Oregon Notary Journal and other needed notary supplies at a special reduced price.
+Please visit The Notary's Store you will be entering the Oregon section for your official notary supplies.
+We offer both a New Notary Supply Package and a Renewing Notary Supply Package which include your required Oregon Notary Seal/Stamp and Oregon Notary Journal, and other needed notary supplies at a special reduced price.
 To order, enter the required information and scroll down through the page to locate the notary packages, or you can purchase your notary supplies separately.
 Follow the instructions through checkout.

 Note: An Errors and Omissions Insurance Policy is not required by law, but may be purchased as it protects the notary public and pays for any charges the notary might owe for legal fees and costs should the notary be sued.